mikesportfoliohub/vibecoderwebsite/README.md

 Ready to climb the leaderboard of code and creativity?
 The Vibe Hub awaits!

-We are an R&D Company gamifying innovation.
+We are an R&D company gamifying innovation.

 ![Vibe Coder Hub](https://github.com/user-attachments/assets/a10b22f3-f116-4b95-834c-02c193aa26fe)